NBISweden/ENA-submission/README.txt

-The two scripts available in this folder, submit.pl and submitter.pl, were written to make it easier to submit data to the European Nucleotide Archive (ENA) at the EMBL-EBI outside of Cambridge, UK.
+The two main scripts available in this folder, submit.pl and submitter.pl, were written to make it easier to submit data to the European Nucleotide Archive (ENA) at the EMBL-EBI outside of Cambridge, UK.

+A thrid script, update_embl_file_checker.sh, downloads a tool from ENA for validating EMBL flat files.

 submit.pl